Lou Chiozza: Family ties

 Lou was 23 years old when he was drafted by the Philadelphia Phillies at the close of the 1933 season, and alternated between the infield and outfield for them until the close of the 1936 season.
 Lou's brother Dino Chiozza appeared in two games for the 1935 Phillies (appearing as a late-inning defensive replacement in games on July 14 and 15) and they were one of the first sets of brothers to play on the same team in major league baseball.
 Another brother, Joe, also played professional baseball but did not make it out of the minor leagues.

 Leadoff batter in first night game

 While playing for the Phillies, Chiozza was the first major league player in history to bat in a major league night game.
 He was the leadoff man for the Phillies when he appeared against the Reds in Cincinnati in the first night game in the majors on May 24, 1935.
-(Chiozza grounded out out to shortstop.)
+(Chiozza grounded out to shortstop.)
 In attendance at the game was Ford Frick, president of the National League.
 In the White House, president Franklin D. Roosevelt pressed a button that lit up Crosley Field, where a crowd of 20,422 fans, sizable for a last-place team in the middle of the Great Depression, came out to watch the game.
 Also in 1935, in a game played on July 7, Lou Chiozza tied an NL record with 11 assists in a 9–1 win over Boston.